-A stroke is the rapidly developing loss of brain functions due to a disturbance of blood supply to the brain, most likely caused by a blockage or leakage of blood.
+A stroke is a rapid loss of brain function due to a disrupted blood supply to the brain, most likely caused by a blockage or leakage of blood.

-As a result, the affected area of the brain is unable to function, leading to inability to move one or more limbs on one side of the body, inability to understand or formulate speech, or an inability to see one side of the visual field.
 A stroke is a medical emergency and can cause permanent brain damage, complications, and even lead to death.
-It is the leading cause of adult disability in the United States and Europe and it is the second leading cause of death worldwide.
+It is the leading cause of adult disability in the United States and Europe and the second leading cause of death worldwide.
 The warning signs of a stroke must not be ignored.

 - High blood pressure

 - High cholesterol or Carotid Artery Disease

 - Family history of stroke or heart disease